A Long Walk at the Long Beach San Vicente Palawan

 Long Beach is the one of the most renowned sites in San Vicente, Palawan.
 The Long Beach stretches to 14 kilometers that has creamy white and powdery sand.
 The staff of the resort told me that some of their guests attempted to get from end to end but none of them had become successful.
 Some simply got tired after walking for a few hours while some just gave up till they reached the middle part of the lengthy shoreline.

 My first agenda when I reached San Vicente was to see the longest beach in the country.
-I was lucky that I stayed at Ursula Long Beach Traveller’s Inn because I was able to have a full vision of the entire stretch.
+I was lucky that I stayed at Ursula Long Beach Traveller’s Inn because I was able to have a nice view of the entire shore.
 The resort is situated at the southern end part of the beach offering me a great view of how wide-ranging the beach is.
 It was totally extensive, I must say.
 And seeing how lengthy it is, I doubt if I could get to the other end of the beach before sunset when I arrived at the resort.

 So Aivan, the son of the resort’s owner gladly accompanied me to go to the central part of the Long Beach by motorbike.
 From the resort, we were able to get to that part of the beach in approximately 10 minutes.